Five Ways, Birmingham: History

 The name of Five Ways dates back to 1565, when roads leading to Harborne and Halesowen were recorded as being located there.
 Mary Anne Schimmelpenninck, who lived at Five Ways until 1785, describes the origins of its name as a result of the location being the junction of five roadways.

 Five Ways was disturnpiked in 1841, after disputes over the repair of the roadways in the area.
 It was the former home of King Edward VI Five Ways School, before it relocated to its present site in Bartley Green.
-Five Ways railway station is located on the Cross-City Line.
-It opened in 1884 to replace Granville Street station and closed in 1944, reopening in 1978.
+Five Ways railway station on the Cross-City Line opened in 1884 to replace Granville Street station and closed in 1944, reopening in 1978.
 The old station building survives as offices on Islington Row.
 An extension of the West Midlands Metro light rail system from the city centre along Broad Street, opened in July 2022, through the Five Ways underpass, to Edgbaston Village tram stop on Hagley Road.

 On 4 June 1862, a memorial to Joseph Sturge (which originally incorporated drinking fountains) was unveiled in front of a crowd of 12,000.
 The sculptor was John Thomas, whom Sir Charles Barry had employed as stone and wood carver on the former King Edward's Grammar School at Five Ways.
 In 2006/7, a partnership of the Birmingham Civic Society, Birmingham City Council and the Sturge family saw the statue restored in time for the 200th anniversary of the Slave Trade Act 1807.
 A civic ceremony that formally rededicated the statue was held on 24 March 2007; and an interpretation board, giving details of Sturge's life, was unveiled by the Lord Mayor of Birmingham.
 The statue is grade II listed.